 Animal bites can happen quickly, often without warning, and sometimes result in serious injuries.
 Whether a pet is a dog, cat, parrot, lizard, or something else, it is the responsibility of pet owners to ensure that their pet doesn’t injure others.
 If you have been injured by someone’s pet, no matter the animal, there is help for you.

 Unlike many accidents, animal bites can be personal — it isn’t unusual for the victim of an animal bite to know the animal’s owner.
 Because of these relationships, there are often social stigmas against filing for compensation against a friend or acquaintance.
-Skinner Law Firm can work with you to try to preserve your relationships and get the help you need.
+Skinner Accident and Injury Lawyers can work with you to try to preserve your relationships and get the help you need.

 What Causes an Animal to Attack